Clinging to ancient faith, India tribes seek religion status

 The federal government did not respond to either request.

-One argument for granting Sarna Dharma official recognition is the sheer number of nature worshippers in India, said Karma Oraon, an anthropologist who taught at Ranchi University and has studied the lives of Indigenous tribes for decades.
+One argument for granting Sarna Dharma recognition is the size of the nature worshipper population, said Karma Oraon, an anthropologist who taught at Ranchi University and has studied Indigenous tribes for decades.

-The 2011 national census shows Sarna Dharma adherents in India outnumber Jains, who are officially the country's sixth largest faith group.
-Hindus are No. 1, making up nearly 80% of the 1.4 billion people in India.

-More than half — a number close to 4.9 million — of those who selected the “Others” religion option in the 2011 national census further identified as Sarna Dharma adherents.
-Comparably, India's Jain population is slightly more than 4.5 million people.
+The 2011 census shows more than half — a number close to 4.9 million — of those who selected the “Others” religion option identified as Sarna Dharma adherents.
+Comparably, India’s Jain population — officially the country’s sixth largest faith group — is slightly more than 4.5 million people.

-“Our population is more than the recorded believers who follow Jainism.
-Why can’t then our faith be recognized as a separate religion?”
-Oraon said.

 Decades ago, there were more options for Indigenous tribespeople.

 The census, started in 1871 under British rule, once allowed for the selection of “Animists,” “Aboriginal,” and “Tribes.”
-The categories were removed in 1951 when the first census in independent India was conducted.
+The categories were removed in 1951 when the first census in independent India occurred.

-Some hope giving Sarna Dharma official status could stem the various existential threats to the faith.
+Some hope giving Sarna Dharma official status could stem their faith's existential threats, ranging from migration to religious conversions.

-The natural environment is integrally linked to worshippers’ identity, but fast-disappearing ancient forests and encroachment by mining companies has led many to leave tribal villages, creating a generational disconnect among followers, Oraon said.
-Plus, many from younger generations are abandoning their centuries-old religious customs for urban life.

 “We are going through an identity crisis,” said Oraon.